26 Dead, Dozens Hospitalised In China Building Fire: State Media

-The fire started at a four-storey building belonging to the Yongju coal company in Shanxi province's Luliang city at around 6:50 am local time (2250 GMT on Wednesday), state media said, citing local authorities.
+The fire started at a four-storey building belonging to the Yongju coal company in Luliang city at around 6:50 am local time (2250 GMT on Wednesday), state media said, citing local authorities.

 Twenty-six people were confirmed dead, state news agency Xinhua reported.